DeclanChidlow/vale.rocks/src/posts/my-experience-biohacking.md

 One thing I didn't expect is that I'm conscious of it being inside me.
 I don't know if it's completely psychological, and I'm duping myself into feeling it whenever I'm trying to decide if I'm aware of its presence.
 I would almost have expected my brain to treat it the same as other body parts.
 It feels like part of me, but at the same time, I can feel there is something in my hand that isn't strictly 'me'.

 Also, for some reason, it feels odd that it works underwater.
 I'm not sure why.
-Intellectually, I understand that magnets work underwater, and thus that the magnet in my hand should -- so I don't know why my brain is seemingly confused by it.
+Intellectually, I understand that magnets work underwater and thus that the magnet in my hand should -- so I don't know why my brain is seemingly confused by it.
 Perhaps it is just highlighting the absurdity of having a magnet implant because I'm in a different environment?

 ## Frequently Asked Questions

-As you'd expect, I've been asked a _lot_ of questions about my magnet. [^3] Most of the questions you may think to ask are already covered by Dangerous Thing's [X-Series Implantable Transponder FAQ](https://forum.dangerousthings.com/t/x-series-implantable-transponder-faq/28), but I'll cover some more here.
+As you'd expect, I've been asked a _lot_ of questions about my magnet. [^3] Most of the questions you may think to ask are already covered by Dangerous Things' [X-Series Implantable Transponder FAQ](https://forum.dangerousthings.com/t/x-series-implantable-transponder-faq/28), but I'll cover some more here.

 ### Will it set off metal detectors?

-Apparently not, but I will be testing this when I travel internationally later this year.
+People seem adamant that I'm going to get pinned down and held at gunpoint when going through airport security, but I haven't had any issue on international flights.
+I'd suggest that the magnet is just so small that it isn't even detected by devices of that fidelity, and if it were, it would be extremely obvious that it is internal, not external, and unlikely to pose a safety risk.
+I've read numerous reports from other implant owners, and none seem to have encountered issue.

+Dangerous Things' FAQ also indicates that it [isn't an issue](https://forum.dangerousthings.com/t/x-series-implantable-transponder-faq/28#faq-checkpoints).

 ### Are you going to get more?